voutsasva/RatesExchangeApi-JS/README.md

 ## License

-ECB Currency Converter is released under the MIT license.
+This project is released under the MIT license.
 See [LICENSE](https://github.com/voutsasva/RatesExchangeApi-JS/blob/master/LICENSE) for more information.